Post–civil rights era in African-American history: 2010s

-On July 19, 2010, Shirley Sherrod was pressured to resign from the U.S. Department of Agriculture because of controversial publicity; the department apologized to her for her being inaccurately portrayed as racist toward white Americans.
+On July 19, 2010, Shirley Sherrod was pressured to resign from the U.S. Department of Agriculture because of controversial publicity.
+The department apologized to her for her being inaccurately portrayed as racist toward white Americans.

 In 2013, protests were held across the United States following the death of an unarmed African-American teenager, Trayvon Martin, who was shot by George Zimmerman in Florida.
 Zimmerman was charged with murder, but later acquitted.
 In reaction to Martin's death and Zimmerman's acquittal, Black activists Alicia Garza, Patrisse Cullors, and Opal Tometi popularized the hashtag #BlackLivesMatter.

-In 2014, massive protests were held in Ferguson, Missouri, following the shooting death of Michael Brown, Jr. by Ferguson police.
-The death of Eric Garner while being held in a chokehold by a New York City policeman, Daniel Pantaleo, in July 2014, sparked additional outrage and protests across the country.
+In 2014, massive protests were held in Ferguson, Missouri, following the shooting death of Michael Brown Jr. by Ferguson police.
+In July 2014, the death of Eric Garner while being held in a chokehold by a New York City policeman, Daniel Pantaleo, sparked additional outrage and protests across the country.
 In the wake of these deaths, and others, Black Lives Matter developed into a nationwide non-violent movement.

-Nine Black churchgoers were murdered in the racially motivated Charleston church shooting on June 17, 2015.
+On June 17, 2015, Nine Black churchgoers were murdered in the racially motivated Charleston church shooting.

-From 2019, the American Descendants of Slavery (ADOS) political movement began to differentiate themselves from the growing number of Black African immigrants in the United States and Black immigrants in the US from the Caribbean.
+From 2019, the American Descendants of Slavery (ADOS) political movement began to differentiate themselves from the growing number of Black African immigrants in the United States and Black immigrants in the U.S. from the Caribbean.

 2020s

 In later May 2020, a video was posted on social media platforms showing George Floyd being murdered by a Minneapolis Police Department officer, Derek Chauvin, who knelt on Floyd's neck for over ten minutes.
 Floyd's murder sparked outrage and condemnation across the country and the globe.
 Despite restrictions on public gatherings of large sizes due to the COVID-19 pandemic, large protests were held in cities across the United States as well as in many other nations.

-On August 28, 2020, thousands of people gathered at the Lincoln Memorial in Washington, D.C. for the Commitment March, organized by Rev. Al Sharpton and joined by Martin Luther King III, in support of black civil rights.
+On August 28, 2020, thousands of people gathered at the Lincoln Memorial in Washington, D.C., for the Commitment March, organized by Rev. Al Sharpton and joined by Martin Luther King III, in support of black civil rights.

-The Portland foreclosure protest was a response to the eviction of an Afro-indigenous family in Portland, Oregon.
+In late 2020, the Portland foreclosure protest was a response to the eviction of an Afro-indigenous family in Portland, Oregon.

-Across 2020 the COVID-19 pandemic had a disproportionately negative impact upon Black America.
+Across 2020, the COVID-19 pandemic had a disproportionately negative impact upon Black Americans.
 Black Americans died from the virus at a higher rate than the general population.
-Black America also suffered significant economic hardship due to the virus.
+Black Americans also suffered significant economic hardship due to the virus.

+On March 31, 2019, rapper, entrepreneur, and activist Nipsey Hussle was murdered in Los Angeles.
+The news of Hussle's death reverberated across Black America.

-On November 3, 2020, Kamala Harris was elected the first black Vice President of the United States.
+On November 3, 2020, Kamala Harris was elected the first Black Vice President of the United States.

+On April 23, 2025, President Donald Trump revoked Executive order 14041.
+Originally signed by President Biden, the order declares "It is the policy of my Administration to advance educational equity, excellence, and economic opportunity in partnership with HBCUs, and to ensure that these vital institutions of higher learning have the resources and support to continue to thrive for generations to come."